zipnn/zipnn/README.md

 ## Change Log

+##### v0.5.1

+* Add ZipNN Plugin to Safetensors (Monkey Patching) The compression is applied per layer rather than to the entire file and supports model saving with Safetensors.
+The new file suffix is .znn.safetensor.
+This method is compatible with Hugging Face Transformers and vLLM.

 ##### v0.5.0

 * Add multithreading support on the CPU for both compression and decompression, with the default set to the number of logical CPU threads.